Woolbox | Free Green Hippo Crochet Pattern

 Free Crochet Pattern | Deramores Bunny Rabbit

 Hey folks, hope you are all okay out there in the strange world in which we find ourselves at the moment!
-But ‘don’t worry, be hoppy!’ – I’ve got a brand new FREE pattern to share with you all today.
+But ‘don’t worry, be hoppy!’ – I’ve got a brand new pattern to share with you all today.

-You can tell it’s nearly Easter when I’m making all things bunny themed!
+You can tell when it’s nearly Easter when I’m making all things bunny themed!
 This is my third bunny themed pattern I’ve released so far this year!

 What I love about this Bunny Rabbit, though you can’t really tell from the photograph, is that the dungarees are removable, there is even a little hole in the bottom for his tail to poke through.
 His pockets are totally functional too – perfect for stashing away a little carrot or two.